 Levi: Six because it’s on - you have to go out your way to avoid it.
 Um.

-Jim: No, and that’s, you know, a great reminder for us.
+Jim: You know, that’s, you know, a great reminder for us.
 And, of course, again, you’re - at the time, you’re living in an intact Christian family, going to a Christian school, right here in Colorado Springs.

 Levi: That’s right.